fengxia41103/myblog/content/workspace/demo/fashion.md

 <figure class="row">
     <img src="/images/demo_fashion.png"/>
-    <figcaption>Project Fashion frontpage</figcaption>
+    <figcaption>Project Fashion front page</figcaption>
 </figure>

 > * [Demo][1]
 > * Login: (demo, demopassword)

-Project Fashion is built to support daily business of an international trading company with a special focus on fashion products.
-Its main functions include product management, customer and vendor database, order management (both sales and purchase), and inventory management.
+Project Fashion is built to support daily business of an international trading company who specializes fashion products.
+Main functions of the application include product management, customer and vendor database, order management (both sales and purchase), and inventory management.

-For trading business, it is a bridge between suppliers and clients.
-Its value added property lies in offering client a uniformed view of products and services regardless the suppliers' differences, and tracking order throughout creation, execution, closure, cancellation, and modification.
-This system maps closely to each step of these so a user only needs to run her own function while the system will glue all pieces together to form a coherent workflow.
-Not only information becomes transparent and accountable, but efficiency is achieved through intelligent cross reference and aggressive statistic analysis.
+The company is based in US with two subsidiaries in mainland China.
+The system is to replace all its offline documents so that information that were used to be communicated via email attachments and later through shared network drives are now centrally maintained and shared.

-Read on about its [core functions and design considerations][2].
+Read on about [core functions and design considerations][2].

 [1]: http://fengxia.co:8003/wei/